hayashi-stl/blender-sm256e/README.md

 # blender-sm256e

-Allows exporting of BMDs from Blender v2.79 (though it probably works with v2.78 as well, haven't checked).
+Allows exporting of BMDs and BCAs from Blender v2.79 (though it probably works with v2.78 as well, haven't checked).

 ## Installation